snimmagadda1/s11a.com/content/02-15-2025/index.md

 );
 ```

-and on successful authentication performs a standard redirect to the homepage:
+and on successful authentication it performs a standard redirect to the homepage:

 ```typescript
 app.get(